Berkeley's 2020 Vision:

 This initiative rests on the belief that the responsibility for ensuring that all children and youth have what they need to fulfill their potential extends beyond school walls to the entire community – to public agencies, community organizations, businesses, families, and more.

-To this end, Berkeley’s 2020 Vision’s stakeholders collaborate to align and strengthen systems, to leverage resources, and to create and increase access to opportunities that support young people’s success.
+To this end, Berkeley’s 2020 Vision’s stakeholders collaborate to carry out more than 50 programs that support this work by increasing access to opportunities that support our young people.

 Berkeley’s City Manager’s Office coordinates Berkeley’s 2020 Vision, in partnership with BUSD, Berkeley City College, and the University of California at Berkeley.
 Public agency, education, nonprofit, and other partners lend content expertise, shape the direction of this initiative, and represent the students and families they serve.